Providing independent programme management and leadership to successfully shape and deliver, or turnaround ERP implementation.

 Chief Technology Officer, a media and entertainment company

 During the delivery phase, we can partner with you on effective supplier management.
-Our ERP consultants can help you decide the right point to involve a systems integrator (SI) and help you select one that is the right fit for your culture and organization, balancing expertise with cost.
+Our ERP consultants can help you decide the right point to involve a systems integrator (SI) and help you select one that is the right fit for your culture and organisation, balancing expertise with cost.

 We can provide objective advice on contracting best practice and help ensure suppliers are commercially motivated in line with your goals – so your delivery will be in scope and on budget.